geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

 For example, the ``popstates`` SQL View layer can be displayed by invoking the :ref:`layerpreview`.
 Initially no parameter values are supplied, so the defaults are used and all the states are displayed,

-To display all states having more than 20 million inhabitatants the following parameter is added to the ``GetMap`` request: ``&viewparams=low:20000000``
+To display all states having more than 20 million inhabitants the following parameter is added to the ``GetMap`` request: ``&viewparams=low:20000000``

 .. figure:: images/sqlview-20millions.png
    :align: center

-To display all states having between 2 and 5 millions inhabitatants the view parameters are: ``&viewparams=low:2000000;high:5000000``
+To display all states having between 2 and 5 millions inhabitants the view parameters are: ``&viewparams=low:2000000;high:5000000``

 .. figure:: images/sqlview-2m-5m.png
    :align: center